Search

 2. Use the Hands-Free Option

+As we’ve noted, if you decide to use the app while driving please use the Babbel hands-free mode.
 The Babbel hands-free mode is an absolute must if you decide to use the app while driving.
+You should never have your phone in your hand while driving.

 If you come to the end of your Babbel interactive audio course and want to switch to a different lesson or make a hands-free phone call, you will need to use software such as Siri to ensure that you can make the switch without physically reaching for your phone.